volatiletech/authboss/README.md

 **How it works:** The user goes to the password recovery page.
 They then enter their primary ID two times and press recover.
 An e-mail is sent to the user that includes a token that expires after some time.
 The user clicks the link in the e-mail and is prompted to enter a new password.
-Once the password they enter passes all policies their new password is stored, they are logged in and redirected to the RecoverOKPath.
+Once the password they enter passes all policies their new password is stored, they are redirected to the RecoverOkPath and logged in if AllowLoginAfterResetPassword is set to true.

 ## <a name="remember"></a> Remember Me (persistent login)
 **Requirements:**